BoilerplateMVC/Backbone-Require-Boilerplate/README.md

    7. Next, type `nodemon` (this will start your Node.js web server and restart the server any time you make a file change thanks to the wonderful **nodemon** library)
    8. To view the demo page, go to [http://localhost:8001](http://localhost:8001)
    9. To view the Jasmine test suite page, go to [http://localhost:8001/specRunner.html](http://localhost:8001/specRunner.html)
+   10. To view the Plato complexity report, go to [http://localhost:8001/reports/](http://localhost:8001/reports/)
-   10. Enjoy using Backbone, Lodash, Require.js, Almond.js, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, Jasmine, and Grunt (enjoyment optional)
+   11. Enjoy using Backbone, Lodash, Require.js, AMDClean.js, jQuery, jQueryUI, jQuery Mobile, Twitter Bootstrap, Jasmine, and Grunt (enjoyment optional)

 ## Tour of the Boilerplate Files